bata24/gef/docs/FAQ.md

 the virtual address of the process you wanted isn't mapped.
 For this reason, software breakpoints that embed `0xcc` in virtual memory cannot be used in some situations.
 However, hardware breakpoints can be used without any problems.

+## Does GEF support debugging of the Android kernel?
+Yes, it is supported, but not fully.

+When I tried using `Android Studio`, most commands seemed to work.
+* I used `Android Studio` on Windows and connected from Linux.
+* Refer to [docs/SUPPORTED-MODE.md](https://github.com/bata24/gef/blob/dev/docs/SUPPORTED-MODE.md) for the commands I used.

+However, the QEMU in `Android Studio` is based on an older version, 2.12.0, and seems to have compatibility issues with recent GDB versions (16.x~).
+Specifically, repeated memory reads may cause QEMU's GDB stub to return incorrect results.
+This is especially noticeable for commands that do repeated memory access, such as `ktask` and `kchecksec`.

+## Does GEF support debugging of the Android userland binary?
+Yes, it is supported, but not fully.

+When I tried using `Android Studio`, most commands seemed to work.
+* I used `Android Studio` on Windows and connected from Linux.
+* Refer to [docs/SUPPORTED-MODE.md](https://github.com/bata24/gef/blob/dev/docs/SUPPORTED-MODE.md) for the commands I used.

+However, Android does not use glibc (it uses the bionic C library).
+So be aware that all glibc-specific commands cannot be used, such as the `heap` command.

+## Does GEF support TEE OS other than OP-TEE?
+No, GEF does not support it.

 # About GEF settings